-responsible must be documented and publicly available.
-Student holidays and breaks must comply with immigration requirements and attendance requirements.

-- f. end-of-course exam entry and recording of grades / scores received: The following must be documented: - i. the process of evaluation of student achievement based on exit grades / scores, or in the case of programmes leading to awards the process of external authentication of exam results/grades achieved by students; - ii. the obligations of the student to take the exam and the obligation of the provider to enter the student for the exam, i.e. the provider and student must sign an agreement at the beginning of the programme stating that the provider will enter the student for the end-ofprogramme exams and that the exams are mandatory.
+- e. holidays and breaks: No unscheduled breaks will be permissible except in documented cases of illness or close family bereavement.
+Circumstances where these requests may be considered must be listed and available to the student.
+The criteria for accepting or refusing a request must be documented and this must include the decision-making process.
+The name(s) of the person(s) responsible must be documented and publicly available.
+Student holidays and breaks must comply with immigration requirements and attendance requirements. - f. end-of-course exam entry and recording of grades / scores received: The following must be documented: - the process of evaluation of student achievement based on exit grades / scores, or in the case of programmes leading to awards the process of external authentication of exam results/grades achieved by students; - ii. the obligations of the student to take the exam and the obligation of the provider to enter the student for the exam, i.e. the provider and student must sign an agreement at the beginning of the programme stating that the provider will enter the student for the end-of-programme exams and that the exams are mandatory.
 The student will sign the agreement stating that they understand the exam is mandatory and agree to sit the exam.
 The document must be available for inspection in respect of each student; - iii. documentary evidence of entering students for the required exams.
-Exams must be scheduled to take place after 25 weeks of tuition have been delivered but within a student's 8 month immigration permission;

-iv. the name and contact details of the person(s) responsible for the activities under i - iii above.
+Exams must be scheduled to take place after 25 weeks of tuition have been delivered but within a student's 8 month immigration permission (Students may not be enrolled for longer than 30 weeks); - iv. the name and contact details of the person(s) responsible for the activities under i iii above.
 The record of grades received must be available on request to students, ISD and relevant internal personnel.
-The relevant data protection permissions should be agreed with students accordingly and in line with GDPR requirements13.

-- g. complaints and grievances: The following must be documented: - i. clear information describing what constitutes a complaint or grievance by a student; - ii. the procedure to be followed by the provider in the event of receipt of a complaint / grievance; - iii. the name and contact details of the person(s) responsible for managing this procedure; - iv. the maximum duration from receipt of a complaint to resolution of the issue; - v. the means of appeal/review where claims are not resolved to the satisfaction of the student. - 13.
+The relevant data protection permissions should be agreed with students accordingly and in line with GDPR requirements. - g. complaints and grievances: The following must be documented: - clear information describing what constitutes a complaint or grievance by a student; - ii. the procedure to be followed by the provider in the event of receipt of a complaint / grievance; - iii. the name and contact details of the person(s) responsible for managing this procedure; - iv. the maximum duration from receipt of a complaint to resolution of the issue; - the means of appeal/review where claims are not resolved to the satisfaction of the student. - 13.
 The provider must not accept payment of fees by cash.
 Payment must be documented and a receipt provided to the student, whether the student is paying for a first programme or is based in the State and renewing their student immigration permission.

-Please note: Providers must adhere to the policies they articulate in the documents submitted to ISD.
+Please note: Providers must adhere to the policies advised to students, published and articulated in documents submitted to ISD.
 Failure to demonstrate that policies are being implemented to the satisfaction of ISD may result in programmes being removed from the ILEP.